lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 `bitmaps` is the array of bitmaps that we have used earlier.

-This code may be found at the end of the `new` method for creating our Watch Face...
+This code appears at the end of the `new` method for creating our Watch Face...

 ![Map of New Method](https://lupyuen.github.io/images/handdrawn-map-new1.jpg)